Henriette Grabau-Bünau: Leipzig

 In 1843, the Leipzig Conservatory was founded, a predecessor institution of today's University of Music and Theatre Leipzig.
-Grabau, the violin virtuoso Ferdinand David, the violinist and music theorist Moritz Hauptmann, the organist and music writer Carl Ferdinand Becker and Robert Schumann taught there; Grabau was the first and at that time only teacher of choral and solo singing until 1849.
+Henriette Grabau, the violin virtuoso Ferdinand David, the violinist and music theorist Moritz Hauptmann, the organist and music writer Carl Ferdinand Becker and Robert Schumann taught there; Henriette Grabau was the first and at that time only female teacher of choral and solo singing until 1849.